pagkly/Zed/Investopedia3/Real Estate Investment Trust (REIT) Definition.md

 ## REIT Fraud

 The Securities and Exchange Commission (SEC) recommends that investors should be wary of anyone who tries to sell REITs that aren't registered with the SEC.
-It advises that "You can verify the registration of both publicly traded and non-traded REITs through the [SEC's EDGAR system](https://www.sec.gov/edgar/search-and-access).
+It advises that "You can verify the registration of both publicly traded and non-traded REITs through the [[SEC's EDGAR system]](https://www.sec.gov/edgar/search-and-access).
 You can also use EDGAR to review a REIT's annual and quarterly reports as well as any offering prospectus."2

 It's also a good idea to check out the broker or investment advisor who recommends the REIT.
-The SEC has a [free search tool](https://www.investor.gov/) that allows you to look up if an investment professional is licensed and registered.
+The SEC has a [[free search tool]](https://www.investor.gov/) that allows you to look up if an investment professional is licensed and registered.

 ## Real World Example of a REIT